1640lab/wuijs-lib/README.md

 | WUIIcon | `WUIIcon([properties])`<br><br>Arguments:<br>**• properties:** `object` *optional* |

 > [!TIP]
-> It is not necessary to implement the WUIIcon HTML objects using the JavaScript constructor, they can be used directly using the `wui-icon` CSS style.
+> It is not necessary to implement the WUIIcon HTML objects using the JavaScript constructor, they can be used directly using the `wui-icon` CSS style.<br>
+> The JavaScript constructor is used to add additional SVG fonts via URL structure to icons that match the parameterized selector.

 #### Properties